×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "We were fortunate in that my husband was here 6 months ahead of the family.
 He used that time wisely visiting neighborhoods and nearby towns to get the 'vibe'.
 He also spoke with anyone and everyone - where did they live, did they like it, did they wish they lived elsewhere, what did they wish they'd done differently.
 Through this we made the tough decision that we wanted an urban, Dutch experience, not 'expat suburbia' as if we were counting the days until we left.
 Then we honed in on the best neighborhoods within easy walk/commute, and went for best layout on a quiet street near (but not too near) good shopping and public transportation.
-We used a rental agency but we'd done the tough work," said one expat in The Hague.
+We used a rental agency but we'd done the tough work," remarked one expat who made the move to The Hague.

 What is a typical expat home or apartment like in The Hague?

 "Expat homes and apartments in The Hague are typically modern and spacious, with plenty of natural light.
 Many of the apartments are located in the city center, close to shops, restaurants, and other amenities.
 The Hague is known for its beautiful parks and canals, so many expats choose to live in apartments with views of the city's green spaces.
-The Hague is also home to a variety of international schools, making it a great choice for expats with children," wrote a member in The Hague.
+The Hague is also home to a variety of international schools, making it a great choice for expats with children," wrote one member in The Hague.

 What is the average cost of housing in The Hague?